rust-embedded/book/src/intro/tooling.md

 # Tooling

-> ❌: **This section should cover:**
->
-> * Basically explaining all the tools we installed in the previous chapter, what they are used for, etc.
+This section contains details about the tools we'll be using.

 ## `cargo-generate`